geraldmc/geraldmc.github.io/_posts/2016-12-13-luigi-in-orbit.md

   </tbody>
 </table>

-Panchromatic is the combination of all human-visible wavelengths of the spectrum.
-While containing all wavelengths normally associated with familiar RGB photography, an image from the `pan band` is more similar to black-and-white film combining light from the visible parts of the spectrum into a single measure of overall reflectance.
+Panchromatic is the combination of all human-visible wavelengths.
+While containing wavelengths normally associated with familiar RGB photography, an image from the `pan band` is more similar to black-and-white film in the way it combines light from the visible spectrum into a single measure of overall reflectance.
 The SI unit of irradiance is the watt per square metre (W/m2).

 ---